 You will be taught

-facilities and equipment is required for outpatient skin surgery
+- what facilities and equipment is required for outpatient skin surgery

-how to care and advise the patient in the immediate post-operative phase.
+- and how to care and advise the patient in the immediate post-operative phase.

 You will be able to carry out diagnostic skin biopsy and skin cancer treatments under local anaesthetic, as well as curettage and cautery, punch biopsy and incisional biopsies.
 A range of suturing techniques are covered – interrupted suture, figure of 8 haemostatic suture, interlocking, running, mattress and pulley.
 Cryosurgical skin treatments with liquid nitrogen are also taught.

 This module can be studied as a standalone module or as an optional module towards some of our BSc (Hons) Professional Development pathways - please contact the Professional Development Unit for further information.

 For further information on module dates, entry requirements, fees and funding and how to apply please contact the relevant education coordinator for the organisation where you wish to undertake the module, see below contact details.

 You can contact the Professional Development Unit with any queries